vertxxyz/Vertx.Attributes/README.md

 - paste `https://github.com/vertxxyz/Vertx.Attributes.git`
 - click <kbd>Add</kbd>
   **or**
-- Edit your `manifest.json` file to contain `"com.vertx.editors": "https://github.com/vertxxyz/Vertx.Attributes.git"`,
+- Edit your `manifest.json` file to contain `"com.vertx.attributes": "https://github.com/vertxxyz/Vertx.Attributes.git"`,

 To update the package with new changes, remove the lock from the `packages-lock.json` file.
 </details>